LawrenceKarasek/TicTacToe/README.md

 # Unit tests

 The Board and Cell components are unit tested to verify they are properly loaded and the updating and scoring functionality is working correctly.
-The actual user interactions are checked using the React testing library and the .
+The actual user interactions are checked using the React testing library.

 # Board.test.js